rospix/rospix/README.md

 # ROSPix
-ROS package for working with Timepix sensor.
+ROS package for working with Timepix detectors.

 # Dummy detectors